jkmoua/CppNotes/Topics/Section3:FlowOfControl.md

   Statement_Last
 } while (Boolean_Expression);
 ```

+Use a do-while loop if you know that the user will want to execute the loop at least once.
+Use a while loop if you aren't sure.

 ## The Comma Operator
 The **comma operator** is a way of evaluating a list of expressions and returning the value of the last expression.